-So if you can’t sleep, spikenard is a great natural remedy, without the use of drugs that can lead to other health issues.
+If you can’t sleep, this essential oil is a great natural remedy, without the use of drugs that can cause adverse side effects.
 Spikenard’s sedative and laxative properties can be helpful for people with insomnia.
 It leaves you relaxed, and feelings of restlessness and anxiety fade away.
-If your insomnia is a result of indigestion or stomach issues, spikenard will prove helpful because it improves the working of the digestive system.
+If your insomnia is a result of indigestion or stomach issues, it may prove helpful because it improves the function of the digestive system.

-Because it’s a natural laxative, spikenard stimulates the digestive system and keeps you running regularly.
-Unlike synthetic laxatives that dry out the intestinal wall, spikenard naturally keeps your poop moving through the colon and out of your body in the form of stool.
-Spikenard helps naturally relieve constipation, which is accompanied by a variety of symptoms such as bloating, gas, back pain or fatigue.
+Unlike synthetic laxatives that dry out the intestinal wall, the relaxant compounds in spikenard may help to keep your waste moving through the colon and out of your body in the form of stool.

 8. Protects Uterus and Ovaries

 It can keep your menstrual cycle regular, and it serves as a natural remedy for PMS cramps and uncomfortable bloating.
-It was also used as an aphrodisiac in naturally treating impotence.
+The oil was also used as an aphrodisiac in naturally treating impotence.

 Spikenard is most commonly used in cleansing, but it can be used as aromatherapy or topically as well.
-You can purchase spikenard essential oil from your local health food store or online.
-Here are some spikenard uses that I recommend:
+You can purchase the essential oil from your local health food store or online.
+Here are some common spikenard uses:

-- For aromatherapy, diffuse 5 drops of spikenard essential oil or inhale 1–2 drops.
+- For aromatherapy, diffuse 5 drops of the essential oil or inhale directly from the bottle.

 - To make a massage oil, add 5 drops of spikenard oil to 1 teaspoon of a carrier oil (like jojoba, almond or coconut oil).
 This massage oil is great for relieving headaches, sore muscles, sleeping difficulties and menstrual cramps.

-- To relieve respiratory problems, add 2 drops of spikenard to equal parts of a carrier oil and rub the mixture on your chest.
-You can also try adding 10–20 drops of spikenard oil to my Homemade Vapor Rub.
+- To relieve respiratory problems, make your own vapor rub by adding 2 drops of spikenard to equal parts of a carrier oil and rub the mixture on your chest.

 - To lower blood pressure or treat heart palpitations, massage 2 drops of spikenard oil into your feet or make a warm foot bath.